enricava/aoc24/README.md

 Practising my acquired knowledge of `go`.

+*⚠️ NOTE ⚠️* Most of these solutions are uploaded without any sort of cleanup, so lower expectations on code readibility and abstraction.

+The goal is to solve each day's problems while learning a bit of `go`, not to come up with the optimal, cleanest solutions.

 ## Running

 For each day, copy the `template/` directory and create a `dayXX/` directory.